BIKEPACKING KYRGYZSTAN

 • Before Departure: Obtain a permit to visit border areas.
 The Achyk-Tash Valley, home to the base camps for climbers of Lenin Peak and the nearby Tulpar Lake, is within a border zone that requires special authorization for entry.

 • Highway Precautions: Exercise caution when traveling on the highway from Torkent to Üch-Terek (Sargata), as it is busy with traffic.
 It is recommended to ride on the shoulder.
 Alternatively, consider hitching a ride from Torkent to Üch-Terek (Sargata) to avoid the congested stretch.
 The same goes for the route between Uzgen and Osh.
 I rode along the roadside.
 The main road itself is extremely busy and noisy.
-Komoot suggests a detour from the village of Sadyrbay through Madaniyat — you might prefer that option to avoid loud and heavily trafficked main highway.
+Komoot suggests a detour from the village of Sadyrbay through Madaniyat — you might prefer that option to avoid the loud and heavily trafficked main highway.

 • Surmatash Reserve: Passing through the gate of the Surmatash Reserve in the Isfayramsy River Gorge is free.
 Visitors are typically only asked to record their name and entry time upon passing through.